sentclose/sentc-docs/docs/src/guide/file.md

 ### When uploading file parts to your url, register the file part at sentc api

-Call this endpoint when the upload is done: `https://api.sentc.com/api/v1/file/part/<session_id>/<file_part_sequence>/<end>`
+Call this endpoint when the upload is done: `https://api.sentc.com/api/v1/file/part/<session_id>/<file_part_sequence>/<end>` This endpoint needs your secret token and should only be called from your backend.

 - session_id is the id of the file upload session, this is a string.
 - file_part_sequence is the sequence of the file part when downloading and decrypting the file. if this is wrong then the file can't be decrypted anymore.